Master Thoughtful Gifting with Our Wānaka Holiday Shopping Guide

 50 Brownston Street, Wānaka

-Aesthetic is what The Workroom does best, so it’s not surprising just entering is a pleasure in itself.
-The tiled floors, soft neutral colours, throws and bright bursts of expertly arranged flowers mean it’s easy to trust these professionals when it comes to spicing up your home interiors.
-This former laundromat has long farewelled its days of washing clothes, and is now home to some of the most beautiful homewares, linen, prints and flowers in town.
+Aesthetic is what The Workroom does best, so it’s not surprising that just entering this place is a pleasure in itself.
+The timber floors, soft neutral colours, throws and bright bursts of expertly arranged flowers mean it’s easy to trust these professionals when it comes to spicing up your home's interiors.
+This 100-year-old cottage is now home to some of the most beautiful homewares, linen, prints and bouquets in town.

 Wilson & Dorset